 |

-Robert Martin Provan, Jr. was born in Paterson, New Jersey
+Robert Martin Provan, Jr. was born in New Jersey

-company before becoming one of WDRC's early staff announcers.
+before becoming one of WDRC's early staff announcers.
+He also

-first FM station which went on the air May 13, 1939.
-Robert
+Franklin Doolittle's first FM station which went on the air

 left Hartford for an advertising job in New York City.
-He
+By

 PRIOR: